 WASHINGTON, DC (March 13, 2014) — World Vision applauds the introduction of the Syrian Humanitarian Resolution of 2014 by Senators Tim Kaine (D-VA) and Marco Rubio (R-FL).
-The organization is urging other Senators to join their colleagues by co-sponsoring this important bipartisan resolution.
+The organization is urging other other Senators to join their colleagues by co-sponsoring this important bipartisan resolution.

-“This is a key chance for Congress to speak with one voice to show the American public they believe this is an important issue, as this crisis approaches its 4th year of bloodshed, with women and children caught in the middle of a conflict they did not create,” said Nathaniel Hurd, Policy Advisor for Conflict & Disasters for World Vision.
+“This is a key chance for Congress to speak with one voice to show the American public they believe this is an important issue, as this crisis approaches its 4th year of bloodshed, with women and children caught in the middle of a conflict they did not create,” said Nathaniel Hurd, Conflict Policy Advisor for World Vision.
 “Although there is a range of opinions from senators on how this conflict can and should be dealt with, this resolution is a bold statement that above the politics, the humanitarian needs should come first.”

 “This is the first time we’ve seen Congress stepping in to speak specifically to the humanitarian situation in Syria and the need for action.
 The images and the impact on people is hard to ignore and the numbers show this has become one of the largest humanitarian crises of our time,” Hurd said.

 Passage of the Syrian Humanitarian Resolution of 2014 would be an important statement from the U.S. Congress in recognizing the scale of the crisis and the depth of the human rights violations being committed.
 The resolution calls on all parties to the conflict to immediately halt indiscriminate attacks on civilians and civilian infrastructure and urges all parties in Syria to allow for and facilitate immediate, unfettered access to humanitarian aid throughout the Syrian Arab Republic, respecting the safety, security, independence, and impartiality of humanitarian workers and ensuring freedom of movement to deliver aid.
-It also supports the immediate and full implementation of United Nations Security Council Resolution 2139, which is key for ensuring desperately needed aid reaches millions of Syrians.
+It also supports the immediate and full implementation of United Nations Security Council Resolution 2139 which is the next key test of ensuring desperately needed aid reaches millions of Syrians.

 Our organization is committed to doing everything we can to ensure that the people of Syria do not lose another year to bloodshed and suffering.
 We stand with the people of Syria, and people around the world, in calling for our leaders to make the same commitment and engage the public.
 We urge strong support for and swift passage of this critical resolution.